polmoz/loopback/README.md

 loopback
 ========

-Demo python script to create loopback IPv4 addresses and interfaces for lab route injection
+Demo python script to create loopback IPv4 addresses and interfaces for lab route injection.